mikewilkinson/MIE_group_26/README.md

 ## Function:
-Prescribing dashboard allows customers to clearly obtain the cost of drugs and the drugs with the highest sales volume, and provides the drugs prescribed by each PCT.
+The prescribing dashboard allows customers to clearly obtain the cost of drugs and the drugs with the highest sales volume, and provides the drugs prescribed by each PCT.
-The dashboard also calculates Serum creatinine based on a patient's height and weight,giving patients more flexibility.
+The dashboard also calculates creatinine clearance based on a patient's height and weight, giving clinicians more flexibility.

 ## Contribution:
 1. Average ACT cost developing & test --Fatima
 2. Max quantity Item description & percentage bar showing of all prescriptions developing & test-- yutong&longdan
-3. number of unique items in datasets developing &test --Michael
+3. number of unique items in datasets developing & testing --Michael
-4. visualize the outcome on the interface -enze
+4. visualize the outcome on the interface -Enze
 5. Calculator & about pop-up --Michael & Longdan
 6. Front-end and Back-end linkage --Yutong
 7. Infection percentage --Fatima